As 2018 begins…

 The first French-language production of my third play, Too Many Cooks, (written with my partner in crime, Marcia Kash), had a hugely successful run in 2015 at Le Théâtre du Vieux-Terrebonne in Québec.
 Thanks to all the rave reviews and sold-out houses, it was extended a week, and after the run in Terrebonne, the show toured to Québec City and Gatineau.

-Meanwhile, I’m in the process of trying to market my first novel, The Poor Player.
+Meanwhile, I’ve started work on a sequel to my first novel, The Poor Player.

-You can find out a little bit more about it here.
+You can find out a little bit more about the first book here.